chris-kc-cheng/ftk-powerbi/README.md

 ## Project 4: Stock Monitor

 The [Stock Monitor](Stock%20Monitor.pbix) report uses Power Query to retrieve historical stock prices from Yahoo!
 Finance and displays them in a line chart.
+A slicer is included to normalize the starting stock price to $100, enabling a more meaningful comparison across different stocks.

 <img src="images/stocks.png" alt="Stock Monitor" />